Würzel: Biography

-Before joining Motörhead in 1984, Würzel had been a corporal in the British Army, serving in Germany and Northern Ireland with the 1st Battalion of the Gloucestershire Regiment, and had played in the bands Bastard and Warfare.
+Before joining Motörhead in 1984, Würzel started playing in bands in 1966 and had been a corporal in the British Army, serving in Germany and Northern Ireland with the 1st Battalion of the Gloucestershire Regiment, and had played in the bands Bastard and Warfare.
 In the early 1980s, Würzel played in a Cheltenham-based band, originally named Made in England, then The Meek.
 He joined another relatively unknown guitarist, Phil Campbell, at a Motörhead audition; both were hired.
 The new four-piece line-up made its debut recording a backing track for The Young Ones on 14 February 1984.
 Würzel also played on the Lemmy-produced album for Warfare entitled Metal Anarchy in 1985.

 He acquired the nickname 'Würzel' whilst in the Army, being compared to the character Worzel Gummidge owing to his scarecrow-style hair and bumpkin-like manner.
 Motörhead singer Lemmy encouraged Würzel to add an umlaut to the 'U' in his nickname, for heavy metal effect.

 Würzel saw a number of changes to the band's line-up, each involving the drummer, until he left in 1995.
 Although he played on the album Sacrifice, Würzel left Motörhead before the tour.
 Instead of replacing him, the band reverted to a three-piece line-up.
 He later made a few guest appearances with them, at the 2008 Download Festival and at the 2009 Guilfest, as well as a few other appearances on the band's 2008 UK tour.

 Würzel recorded his first solo EP, Bess, in 1987; it was not far removed from the Motörhead sound, but also allowed for slightly different ideas.
 The EP included the instrumental title track, two rock pieces, "Midnight in London" and "People Say I'm Crazy", and an instrumental jazz rock-oriented track, "E.S.P.".

 In 1998, inspired by psychedelically-informed experiences in Belgium, Würzel recorded and released an ambient, improvised avant-garde album entitled Chill Out or Die.